 Before trying the above food, remember that portion control is a must.
 Too much of anything can have a negative impact even if that food is good for you.
 Don’t indulge and overeat.
 Avoid deep frying completely.
 Shallow frying or pan frying is still permissible.
 The best method of preparing these foods is steaming, roasting, sauteing and grilling!

 We hope this article on Navratri fasting foods helps you make smarter choices and eat healthy!
-For more special Navratri articles and recipes, check out Healthy Reads or you can speak directly to a GOQii Coach by subscribing for personalized coaching here: https://goqiiapp.page.link/bsr
+For more special Navratri articles and recipes, check out Healthy Reads or you can speak directly to a GOQii Coach by subscribing for personalized health coaching here: https://goqiiapp.page.link/bsr